 The 2020 Fiat 500L is best had as cheaply as possible.
 While base models offer impressive features (minus active safety), look for a deal on a better-equipped model.

 The 500L comes in three trim levels, Pop, Trekking, and Lounge, all of which come standard with a 6-speed automatic and front-wheel drive.
 Pop models include cloth upholstery, 16-inch wheels, one USB charging port, power features, and a 7.0-inch touchscreen infotainment system with Bluetooth, Apple CarPlay, and Android Auto compatibility.

 The Trekking model adds rugged-looking styling cues, 17-inch wheels, ambient LED lighting, leather upholstery, heated front seats, a Beats audio system, and satellite navigation.
 Stepping up to the Lounge trim nets unique wheels, power mirrors, and some chrome styling pieces instead of rugged plastic or aluminum effect like the Trekking.

 The difference in price is only about $3,000 between the Pop and Lounge, so a great deal can be had with incentives regardless of the trim you choose.

 The 2020 Fiat 500L is not as efficient as it would seem at just 25 mpg combined.

 The 2020 Fiat 500L isn’t as fuel-efficient as it should be with such a small, turbocharged engine.
-We give it 4 out of 10 here as such.
-(Read more about how we rate cars.)
+We give it 4 out of 10.

-The 500L’s single powertrain makes 22 city, 30 highway, and 25 combined mpg, largely a result of its tall stature and relatively high weight compared to the smaller 500.
+The 500L’s single powertrain makes 22 mpg city, 30 highway, 25 combined, largely a result of its tall stature and relatively high weight compared to the smaller 500.
 Other competitors manage better and often make more power, and the requirement of premium fuel is another off-putting consideration.